-The campaign features entrepreneurs, actors, and other powerful women from different industries.
+The content marketing campaign features entrepreneurs, actors, and other powerful women from different industries.
 The content includes a few lines on how these women are changing the world view about women along with their pictures.

 The women are shown wearing Reebok merchandise and the brand has smartly added CTAs to help people “shop the look.”

-This is a great example of how you can use cause-based marketing to actually sell your products.
+This is a great example of how you can use cause-based content marketing to actually sell your products.
 The trick is to choose a cause that your target customers will relate to and then create an ecommerce content marketing campaign around that.

 This is a useful resource that can be used by anyone looking to buy Chino pants.
-The brilliance of this tactic lies in the fact that this quiz can be posted on numerous websites from the industry.
+The brilliance of this tactic lies in the fact that this quiz can be posted on numerous ecommerce websites from the industry.